 He's smart.

-And I couldn't believe he said, Well, why would Kimmel ever be in a fight with Hannity?
+And I couldn't believe he said, well, why would Kimmel ever be in a fight with Hannity?

-And Hannity probably's dying to be on network.
+I mean, he's on network, and Hannity probably's dying to be on network.

-How it is dying for you to say, you know what, I want to clear the air.
+Howard is dying for you to say, you know what, I want to clear the air.

 I want to come on your show, Stern.

-I want to talk about it.
+I want to talk.

 Oh, Sean.

-Listen, I don't have no injured.
+Listen, I don't have no inch.

 Why?